Skip to main content

 Combined Source Rules

-Some security vulnerabilities are better modeled as multiple sources reaching a sink.
+Some security vulnerabilities are better modeled as two sources reaching sinks at the same call site.
 For example, leaking credentials via requests.get could be modeled as user controlled data flowing into the url parameter and credentials flowing into the params parameter.
 These flows can be modeled by combined source rules.

 {